 The original point of the PPS is not to be a high-capacity firearm, but to deliver an extremely thin and slim profile for concealed carry that is small enough both men and woman can carry comfortably.
 It is a lifestyle gun that was designed to be a carry gun that would always be with you versus being left in the car or at home.
 The PPS M2 carries through on that design goal in a big way.

 Walther did some serious ergonomics studies before moving the mouse pointer in the CAD software.
-From my perspective, this has to been the most comfortable sub-compact pistol I have handled, carried, and shot.
-I love my Glocks; however this fits the hand better and has a far better grip surface which all add up to a more confidently handled gun.
+From my perspective, this has to been the most comfortable sub-compact pistol I have handled, carried and shot.
+I love my GLOCKs, however, this fits the hand better and has a far better grip surface, which all adds up to a more confidently handled gun.
 I used a few male and female friends as testers to shoot the PPS M2 and all loved it.
 In fact several loved it so much they may buy one.

-The smooth, beveled snag-free slide stop locks back when empty and features one of these most crisp, smoothest, and lightest 6.1-pound trigger pulls I have tested on a factory compact gun.
+The smooth, beveled snag-free slide stop locks back when empty and features one of these crispest, smoothest and lightest 6.1-pound trigger pulls I have tested on a factory compact gun.
 The PPS M2 trigger feel is better than the PPS M1 though both tested to break right at the same 6.1-pound point.
-The short trigger reset is similar to a Glock reset window.
+The short trigger reset is similar to a GLOCK reset window.
 Walther did drop the front Picatinny mount from the PPS M2 model.
-Likely, with the proliferation of weapon specific lights and lasers, they saw it as an unneeded feature that bulked up the gun.
+Likely, with the proliferation of weapon-specific lights and lasers, they saw it as an unneeded feature that bulked up the gun.